tobikuhlmann/abacus-prototype/README.md

-# Abacus 'Hello World' App Template
+# Mento Abacus Prototype

-A basic Abacus application with a router contract that can dispatch messages.

-This is a template repository from which new repos can be created.
+This prototype is based on the Abacus App Template (https://github.com/abacus-network/abacus-app-template) and is testing Abacus functionality for the Mento decentralized reserve.

 ## Setup